 Determining Target Bonus Amounts.
 Target bonus amounts for the NEOs are expressed as a percentage of base salary.
 The HRCC approves the annual target bonus amount for each NEO, taking into consideration Mr. Dickerson's recommendations regarding the annual target bonus amounts for each of the NEOs other than himself.
 In early fiscal 2019, Mr. Dickerson recommended that, for each NEO, other than Mr. Durn, the target bonus amounts remain unchanged from fiscal 2018.
-Mr. Dickerson recommended that for each NEO, other than Mr. Durn, the target bonus amounts remain unchanged from fiscal 2018.
 Mr. Dickerson recommended, and the HRCC approved, increasing Mr. Durn's target bonus from 110% to 135% of his salary to reflect an increase in the competitive pay positioning level for annual incentive targets for CFOs.
-The HRCC considered a number of factors, including publicly available data and market survey data, as well as an assessment of overall economic and business conditions in deciding not to increase Mr. Dickerson's target bonus.
+The HRCC considered a number of factors, including publicly available data and market survey data, as well as an assessment of overall economic and business conditions in deciding not to increase Mr. Dickerson's target bonus